 5. Laurel and Hardy opened the railways here!

 Kent has a famous railway system which dates back decades.
 In fact, the railway running through Romney, Hythe and Dymchurch was opened by comedy legends Stan Laurel and Oliver Hardy, dating all the way back to 1947!

 In fact, it’s said that Kent is home to the oldest railway line in the country.
 Canterbury and Whitstable is thought to be the first system of its kind and opened to the public back in 1830.

 Julius Caesar, famous Roman emperor, is thought to have favored Kent over all other areas of the UK.
 He referred to the tribes that lived in Kent upon his landing in ancient Britain to be the ‘most civilized’.

 Kent is home to what is said to be the smallest town in the whole of the UK.
 Specifically, that title falls to Fordwich, and it is thought to be home to little more than 400 people – if that!
 Certainly, it’s worth clarifying – that Fordwich holds the title of smallest town by population alone.

 Sevenoaks remains one of the most popular sites of interest across the county.
-However, it’s been lying to us for years – there are actually eight oaks in the grounds.
+However, it’s been lying to us for years – there are actually eight oak trees in the grounds.
 That’s because they have been replaced multiple times over the years, due to both vandalism at the storm of 1987.

 Kent is home to oldest known fossil of a horse.
 The ancient burying was dug up in the early 19th century and is thought to date back to 54 million years BC.
 Therefore, Herne Bay – where the fossil was unearthed – refers to itself as the horse’s official place of birth.
 And why wouldn’t you take that honour?